Name: Benjamin Thomas Barnes

 Eyes: Dark brown

-Ben Barnes was born in London, England to Tricia Barnes, a relationship therapist, and Thomas Barnes, a professor of psychiatry.
+Ben Barnes was born in Cambridge, England to Tricia Barnes, a relationship therapist, and Thomas Barnes, a professor of psychiatry.
 He has a younger brother, Jack, and is an alumnus of both Homefield Preparatory School and King’s College School, where he was a contemporary of film actor Khalid Abdalla and comedian Tom Basden.
 He studied Drama and English literature at Kingston University.

 Barnes began his career in musical theatre.
 As a teenager, he spent a few years as part of the National Youth Music Theatre, whose famous alumni also include Jude Law and Jamie Bell.
 At 15 years old, Barnes landed his first professional job as a drummer in the West End musical adaptation of Bugsy Malone.
 He was briefly a singer in the pop boyband Hyrise, which was in the running to represent the United Kingdom in the Eurovision Song Contest in 2004.
 Barnes began working in television in 2006, including a guest appearance on the U.K. series Doctors.
 That same year, he joined the ensemble cast of a West End production of The History Boys, in which he starred as the sexually provocative Dakin, a role originally played by Dominic Cooper on stage and in the The History Boys movie.